 Dalgliesh Gilpin Paxton Architects continues the legacy of its founder, renowned architect and preservationist Milton Latour Grigg, FAIA.
 Prior to establishing his practice in Charlottesville, Virginia, in 1933, Mr. Grigg worked on the initial restoration of Colonial Williamsburg.
 His principled client relationships, stylistic flexibility, and respect for a project’s context and history continue to shape our practice today.

-For eighty-nine years Dalgliesh Gilpin Paxton Architects has practiced in a variety of architectural styles and building types throughout the United States and the Caribbean Islands.
+For over ninety years Dalgliesh Gilpin Paxton Architects has practiced in a variety of architectural styles and building types throughout the United States and the Caribbean Islands.
 Among our projects are sites of national importance, including the monuments in Washington, D.C., and Monticello.

 Clients appreciate our collaborative process, careful budget management, and attention to detail.
 Our designs respond to each client’s unique site, program, and budget, while respecting the surrounding natural and built environment.
 We integrate architecture, interior design, landscape, and craftsmanship to create timeless buildings with an abundance of natural light and strong connections to the outdoors.